BlackWhiteYoshi/Blazor.TSRuntime/README.md

 await PreloadAllModules(); // awaits the loading of all modules, recommended when using sync-interop
 ```

-Furthermore you can prefetch your modules into JavaScript, so the Preload-methods will only get a reference to the module.
+Furthermore you can prefetch your modules on page load, so the Preload-methods will only get a reference to the module.
 ```html
 <head>
   ...